What is Activiti Cloud?

 - If you are looking into technologies such as Kubernetes and Docker, all our components are ready to use and aligned with the requirements of these environments.

-- If you want to change/customize some of the components that are provided out of the box you can by using our * -cloud-starters.
+- If you want to change/customize some of the provided out of the box components you can use our * -cloud-starters.

 - If you want to change the underlying technology stack, for example switch RabbitMQ to ActiveMQ or Kafka, you can because we rely on Spring Cloud abstraction layers.